SchweizerischeBundesbahnen/mobile-ios-design-swiftui/SBBDesignSystemMobileSwiftUI/Documentation.docc/GettingStarted.md

 ### Add the library to your project

-Start by adding the SBBMobileDesignSystemSwiftUI package to your project using Swift Package Manager.
+Start by adding the SBBDesignSystemMobileSwiftUI package to your project using Swift Package Manager.

 For HTTPS:
 ```